In any sport there is always a risk of getting injured, however there

 our welfare officer

-Warwick Barbell's Welfare Officer, Madi Scott, is available to talk to whenever you would like about any concerns you have with the club, club members, or any general or personal issues you might be having
+Warwick Barbell's Welfare Officer, Jamie Bedford, is available to talk to whenever you would like about any concerns you have with the club, club members, or any general or personal issues you might be having.
+Everyone should expect to feel comfortable and be treated with respect when they are at any Barbell event and with any Barbell member, exec, or guest.
+If you feel this hasn't been the case and would like this to be heard, or if you believe there is something we could do to improve, please let us know:

-Concerns or suggestions (personal or for the club) can be submitted to the Warwick Barbell Concerns Box – any submission to this form can be anonymous.
+Anonymous concerns or suggestions (personal or for the club) can be submitted to the Concerns and Suggestions Box below.

 Physical wellbeing